citusdata/citus_docs/aboutcitus/concepts.rst

 For each query, the coordinator either *routes* it to a single worker node, or *parallelizes* it across several depending on whether the required data lives on a single node or multiple.
 The coordinator knows how to do this by consulting its metadata tables.
 These Citus-specific tables track the DNS names and health of worker nodes, and the distribution of data across nodes.
 For more information, see our :ref:`metadata_tables`.

-[picture of routed vs parallelized]

 Citus also supports an :ref:`mx` mode to allow queries directly against workers.
-An MX cluster still has a coordinator node, but clients use the coordinator only for :ref:`ddl`.
+This allows both reads and writes to be scaled even more across all nodes.

 Table Types
 -----------